Legally Reviewed

 Are all baby food products unsafe?

-Not all baby food products contain unsafe levels of heavy metals; the lawsuits are only targeting those which have been found to have concerning levels of toxic metals.
+Not all baby food products contain unsafe levels of heavy metals; the lawsuits target only those found to have concerning levels of toxic metals.

 How can parents ensure their baby's food is safe?